 This work is subject to a number of limitations that are inherent to the post hoc analysis of large administrative databases.
 The NIS dataset does not capture information regarding antiplatelet and anticoagulation regimes, procedural details (e.g. angiographic and lesion specific data, type of stent) or frailty.
 Differences in these parameters between groups may in part contribute to some of the relationships reported.
 Frailty is an important factor and has been considered as an independent predictor of poor outcomes.(35-37) A meta-analysis(35) of 2332 patients suggested that frailty was a predictor of all-cause mortality after PCI (hazard ratio: 2.97, 95% confidence interval: 1.56 to 5.66).
+Unfortunately, the timing of the PCI during the course of the admission is unknown in the PCI dataset and hence it is difficult to ascertain the complexity of the patient’s admission.
 Lastly, coding errors and selection bias are inherent to the retrospective large administrative database analysis.

 In summary, our study of over 6 million PCI procedures demonstrates that a wide range of comorbid conditions are increasingly encountered in contemporary PCI practice and that only one in eight patients undergoing PCI in the United States are free from significant comorbid disease.
 Our analysis suggests that patients with the greatest comorbid burden (as defined by an ECS of >13) have a 5-fold increase risk of in-hospital mortality, a 4-fold increase in in-hospital peri-procedural complications and an 11-fold increase in major bleeding events once differences in baseline patient characteristics are adjusted for.
 In addition, ECS significantly impacts the length of stay and doubles the healthcare costs.
 Comorbid burden is an important predictor of poor outcomes after PCI and should be considered as part of the decision-making processes in patients undergoing PCI.
+Further research in this arena should assess both ECS’s incremental value to conventional PCI risk model, but also those patients that may be better managed through alternative means such as medical management.

 Figure legends